by Anita Zaror

-Inspired by products, preparations, and the bon viveur lifestyle commonly seen along the Mediterranean coast, Latest Recipe restaurant at Le Méridien Bangkok has launched “La Dolce Vita,” a concept including renewed lunch, dinner, and Sunday brunch buffet menus, to discover starting May 2018.
+Inspired by products, preparations, and the bon viveur lifestyle commonly seen along the Mediterranean coast, Latest Recipe restaurant at Le Méridien Bangkok has launched “La Dolce Vita,” a concept including renewed lunch, dinner, and Sunday brunch buffet menus, to discover starting this May.

 Daily from noon until 2:30 p.m., Latest Recipe offers a good value lunch buffet (THB 900 net per person) featuring traditional Mediterranean flavors, also offering Thai and Asian classics.

 Start off with a glass of Bollinger Special Cuvée (THB 2,800++ per bottle and THB 590++ per glass) and some fresh seafood from their selection of oysters, mussels, clams, snails, banana prawns, squid, baby octopus, blue crab, sea almond, and razor clams.
 Or go Italian-style and taste the antipasti including salads, cheeses, and different types of bread with a drizzle of organic Italian Accardo olive oil.
 Don’t miss the fresh burrata by Antica Luna, a Thai company, in fact, making fine Italian dairy products.
 For an East Asian prelude, sashimi and sushi are a good start.

 As Killian Donoghue, General Manager of the hotel explained, “it’s all about enjoying life with lifestyle foods and beverages.
 Our reading of ‘La Dolce Vita’ ranges from French Provencal + Mediterranean Cuisine to vibrant Asian live cooking stations.”